TurkuNLP/Deep_Learning_in_LangTech_course/course-project.md

 You are free to downsample the training and validation data in case training with the full dataset becomes too heavy.
 Describe the corpus statistics (especially label distribution) after sampling in order to demonstrate that the sampling is done reasonably.

-### Multilingual and cross-lingual experiments
+### Cross-lingual experiments

+The idea of the cross-lingual experiments is to simulate the situation of *I would like to have a sentiment classifier for a language but I don't have any training data for that language*.
+In this case, the zero-shot cross-lingual transfer is an option.

-Report at least the following multilingual and cross-lingual experiments:
+Report at least the following cross-lingual experiments:
   1. Train on English --> Evaluate on English (baseline).
-  2. Train on English + at least one other language --> Evaluate on English, compare with the baseline results.
-Does this improve the performance?
-  3. Train on at least one language other than English --> Evaluate on English (zero-shot cross-lingual transfer), compare with the baseline results.
-This mimics the setting of *I would like to have a sentiment classifier for a language but I don't have any training data for that language*.
+  2. Train on at least one language other than English --> Evaluate on English (zero-shot cross-lingual transfer), compare with the baseline results.
+You can also mix several non-English languages in your training data if you wish.

-Remember to use a multilingual pre-trained language model in multilingual and cross-lingual experiments.
+Remember to use a multilingual pre-trained language model in cross-lingual experiments.
 You can use for example [`xlm-roberta-base`](https://huggingface.co/xlm-roberta-base) or [`bert-base-multilingual-cased`](https://huggingface.co/bert-base-multilingual-cased).

 ## Bonus task

 As an optional bonus task, you may also do the following.
 Completing this bonus task in addition to the basic project gives +1 to your grade.
+Note that if you are doing the project as a group of two, there is an additional requirement in the bonus part.

-### Bonus task: Sentence representations
+### Bonus task: Zero-shot with generative language model

-The bonus task involves testing how well a multilingual pre-trained language model works as a method for creating sentence representations to measure multilingual sentence similarity.
+The bonus task involves testing an alternative approach to zero-shot transfer utilizing generative language models.
+In here, the task is to prompt an existing conversational/chat/intruct fine-tuned generative model to do the classification.

 This involves the following basic structure:
-  1. Select a few (5-10 if done alone, 20-30 if group project) relatively short English reviews from the `amazon_reviews_multi` training section, include examples of different ratings.
-  2. Select N relatively short reviews from the `amazon_reviews_multi` training section in another language (the target language), include examples of different ratings. (where N is about 100-1000)
-  3. For each English example, find the most similar one from the target language collection using embedding similarities
-  4. Evaluate the pairs manually.
-If you do not understand the target language, you can use any free-to-use machine translation service (e.g. [DeepL](https://www.deepl.com/translator) or [Google Translate](https://translate.google.fi/)).

-For embedding similarity, you should write code to
-  1. Calculate an embedding for the given sentence by taking an average of the token representations from the last layer of the language model
-  2. Calculate the cosine similarity of the given embeddings
-  3. Select the target sentence that maximizes the cosine similarity for the the given English sentence
+  1. Select a reasonable generative model to work on.
+Preferably, the model should be somehow instruction fine-tuned (instruct, chat, conversation).
+Keep in mind that Colab has somewhat limited resources, so pay attention to model sizes.
+You can use e.g. [mistralai/Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2).
+  2. Downsample the test data.
+  3. Write a prompt where you define the task the model is suppose to do, and include one example at a time.
+  4. Extract the model predicted labels from the genrated output.
+  5. Calculate accuracy and compare it to the previous results (baseline, zero-shot cross-lingual transfer).
+  **6. For group projects only:** Make a detailed error analysis where you compare the classifier and generative approaches zero-shot cross-lingual transfer.
+How many examples (a) both predicted correctly, (b) both predicted wrong, (c) classifier predicted correctly but generative model wrong, and (d) generative predicted correctly but classifier wrong.
+Use here the downsampled test data.
+Manually inspect some examples (10-20) which both models predicted wrong, do these look difficult or easy to you?

+Notes:
+* In able to run a generative model in Colab, model quantization is recommended.
+See [documentation](https://huggingface.co/docs/optimum/concept_guides/quantization) and [an example notebook](https://github.com/TurkuNLP/intro-to-nlp/blob/master/text_generation_pipeline_conversational.ipynb).
+* Some models require authentication: You need to create a HuggingFace account and accept *terms and conditions* to be able to use the model.

 ## Returning your project